How to Install Brave Browser on Linux Mint 22 and 21

 Conclusion

-Brave Browser is installed on Linux Mint with the package source and release channel that fit how you browse.
-If you want the open-source base browser without Brave-specific services, you can also install Chromium Browser on Linux Mint, and Flatpak users will save time later by knowing how to update Flatpak on Linux Mint.
+Brave Browser is installed on Linux Mint through either Brave’s APT repository or Flathub, with update and removal paths tied to the package source you chose.
+If you would rather keep a Chromium-based browser without Brave’s extra services, you can also install Chromium Browser on Linux Mint.
+Flatpak users can keep the Flathub package current by learning how to update Flatpak on Linux Mint.

 Formatting tips for your comment